Start Well

 What is a Fellows Program?

-A TFI fellows program is a practical, 9-10 month spiritual and vocational leadership program that prepares a recent graduate to live a seamless life of faith in Christ.
+A TFI Fellows program is a practical, 9-10 month spiritual and vocational leadership program that prepares a recent graduate to live a seamless life of faith in Christ.
 The program includes a professional job in your field of interest (yes, we help you get a job!), graduate coursework and biblical studies, personalized mentoring, service in the church and city, and more.
 All of this takes place in a coeducational, cohort community.

-In addition to working and serving, fellows also take graduate courses in theology, leadership, and culture.
-Although they involve coursework, TFI fellows programs are not just about reading and listening to lectures.
-They are designed to be balanced head + heart + hands programs that involve postgraduate training in the classroom, real work in real jobs, hands-on leadership and service experiences in the church and city, intentional community with a cohort of peers, and personal and individualized mentoring for each fellow.
+Although they involve these and other thoughtful components, TFI Fellows programs are not just about reading and listening to lectures.
+They are designed to be balanced head + heart + hands programs that involve real work in real jobs, hands-on leadership and service experiences in the church and city, intimate community with a cohort of peers, and personalized mentoring.
+Diving deep into the fellows year enables a recent graduate to start their post-college life with a strong foundation for a cohesive life of faith in Christ.

 The Core Elements of a Fellows Program